srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-What reason can I say to forget emperumAn who is complete due to him standing in thirukkuRungudi, who has a molten-red golden form (in thirukkuRungudi) which is even more radiant than his form in paramapadham, who is the cause for the sustenance, etc of the great nithyasUris, who is always a feast to the vision of all, who is known by the term “paramjyOthi” and who made me his servant by showing such divine form?
+What reason can I say to forget emperumAn who is complete due to his standing in thirukkuRungudi, who has a molten-reddish golden form (in thirukkuRungudi) which is even more radiant than his form in paramapadham, who is the cause for the sustenance etc of the great nithyasUris, who is always a feast to the vision of all, who is known by the term “paramjyOthi” and who made me his servant by showing such divine form?

 Can I forget him saying he is: